-Mr. Oster maintains an active and diverse pro bono practice, representing clients in affordable housing, criminal defense, and nonprofit incorporation matters.
+Mr. Oster maintains an active pro bono practice, representing clients in affordable housing and criminal defense matters in Washington, DC.

 - JD, Cornell Law School, 2013

 - BS, University of Maryland at College Park, 2008